Daredevil (Marvel Comics series): Late 2000s-early 2010s: Andy Diggle

-Daredevil vol. 3 and 4 (2011-2015): Mark Waid era
+Daredevil Vol. 3 and 4 (2011-2015): Mark Waid era

 In July 2011, Daredevil relaunched with vol. 3, written by Mark Waid.
 Waid focuses on the character's powers and perception of the physical world.
-The Waid period also emulates Stan Lee's earlier, more light-hearted tone.
+According to Manning, the Waid period also emulates Stan Lee's earlier, more light-hearted tone, recalling the earlier work of Kesel.
+Waid includes more sombre undercurrents, such as his suggestion that "the idea that Matt would be suffering from a severe depression that he masks with a swashbuckling style."
+He introduces a new love interest for Murdock, fellow lawyer Kirsten McDuffie.
+During Waid's series, Daredevil's true identity is an open secret, although he maintains a veneer of denial.
 Waid won the Eisner Award for Daredevil in 2012.
 Daredevil vol. 3 ended at issue #36 in February 2014.

 Waid and Chris Samnee followed this up with Infinite Comics' Daredevil: Road Warrior weekly digital miniseries, which focused on an adventure during Matt's trip to San Francisco.
 It was reprinted as issue 0.1 in Daredevil volume 4, which launched under Waid and Samnee with a new issue #1 (March 2014) as part of the All-New Marvel NOW! storyline centered on Matt's new life in San Francisco.
 Daredevil volume 4 ended with issue #18 in September 2015.

-Daredevil vol. 5 (2015-2019): Charles Soule era
+Daredevil Vol. 5 (2015-2019): Charles Soule era

 A new volume began as part of the All-New, All-Different Marvel branding, written by Charles Soule with art by Ron Garney with the first two issues released in December 2015.
 In this series, Matt returns to New York, where he now works as an Assistant District Attorney.
 Flashbacks in a later story arc reveal how Murdock regained his secret identity: Supernatural entities alter the memory of everyone on earth except Foggy Nelson.
 Timothy Peters describes this plot twist as "fantastically ludicrous" but necessary in order to set up the future plot machinations that depend on the social discrepancy of a secret identity.
 Peters views the subsequent storyline as an intriguing illustration of contemporary expectations and perceptions about the legal system.
 Using his restored secret identity, Murdock is able to take advantage of a subsequent court case to establish a precedent for superheroes testifying in court without the need to expose their secret identities.
-Despite interference from the Kingpin, Murdock succeeds in taking this precedent to the Supreme Court so that all superheroes will have the same rights in future cases, and afterward returns to his traditional red costume.
+Despite interference from the Kingpin, Murdock succeeds in taking this precedent to the Supreme Court so that all superheroes will have the same rights in future cases.
+Soule himself has a law background, adding verisimilitude.
+Soule's series also introduces a new black costume for Daredevil, and a new crime-fighting partner, Blindspot.
+Soule also created the new villain Muse.
+He later collaborated with Phil Noto on the Death of Daredevil arc.
+In Soule's tenure, Kingpin becomes Mayor of New York City, a plot point that continues into stories written by his successor.